 How To Make Someone Squirt: A Step-By-Step Guide

 Squirting is a form of ejaculation where a white-ish or clear fluid is released from the vulva during sexual pleasure or orgasm.
-There is some debate about what squirt is and where exactly this fluid comes from.
+There is some debate about what squirt is and where exactly this fluid comes from, as well as if all women can squirt.
 It's generally believed to be fluid released from the Skene's glands, a set of glands located near the urethral sponge, when the surrounding erectile tissue is stimulated.
-It's also possible that squirting is released through the urethra itself or through the vaginal opening.
+It's also possible that squirting is released through the urethra itself.
 The most important thing is that it can feel really good, and that pleasure is what really matters here.

 1. Ditch the expectations.

 For women, squirting comes with its own set of pressures.
 It seems to have become another "impossible" sexual act we're meant to perform.
 This not only contributes to sexual shame; it also makes it hard to let go enough to squirt.

 Legendary squirting pioneer and sex educator Lola Jean says she tries to stay away from the idea that you can "make" anyone do anything sexually.
 Instead, think of it more as enabling them to have the experience.
 "If they don't want to squirt, you're not going [to] make anyone do anything," Jean says.

 Squirting also doesn't feel good for everyone (just like orgasms in general), so make sure the receiver is totally game before proceeding.

 To get into the right mindset, you need to be sure you're both relaxed and in the mood.
 Because squirting involves release, being relaxed is key to feeling comfortable enough to let your body do its own thing without tensing up.
 "The woman needs to feel safe so she can completely let herself go.
 She needs to be relaxed, completely present, 100% in her body, and her mind may not be wandering," says licensed sex therapist Moushumi Ghose, LMFT.